AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 ## Set converters

-Both string and number sets store values as strings in the db.
+Both string and number sets store values as strings in the DB.
 To store a custom type inside a set, a converter should implement the `ISetValueConverter<T>` interface:

 ```csharp